Advantage is inextricably linked to the common good, creating sustainable value for both the market and society.

 • The Common Good (To Sympheron): Shifting the focus from what is "good for me" to what is "advantageous for the community."

-I would like for you to tailor a set of three paragraphs for ethics, business leadership, and graphic design, please.
+I would like you to tailor a set of three paragraphs for ethics, business leadership, and graphic design, please.

 Ethics: The Foundation of Moral Agency